lucassus/blog.bandzarewicz.com/source/_posts/2012-03-09-backbone-dot-js-tdd-with-jasmine-part-one-the-model.markdown

 {% endcodeblock %}

-In the first require section we require all necessary javascipt libraries: jQuery, underscore and finnaly Backbone.js Second section loads our application's javascripts.
+In the first require section we require all necessary javascipt libraries: jQuery, underscore and finnaly Backbone.js Second section loads our application's JavaScripts.

 Add following content to the `./spec/javascripts/spec.js` file: